 8 Crazy Health Benefits of Tea: Heal from Head to Toe

 Drinking tea is one of the easiest ways to improve health.
 There are thousands of different flavors, guaranteeing a delight for every taste bud.
-It is a versatile beverage that is just as delicious whether it's brewed hot or sipped refreshingly cold.
+Tea is a versatile beverage that is just as delicious whether brewed hot or sipped refreshingly cold.

 The health benefits of tea are consistently backed by scientific research across the globe.
 Tea has been a staple of healthy living in Asian societies including India, China, and Japan for centuries.
-It has been used in these regions to treat Type 2 diabetes and breast cancer.
 Tea is also renowned for its mental health properties that induce calm and relaxation.

-In the western world, it's increasingly found as a remedy for everything from boosting immune health to preventing serious illness such as heart disease.
+In the western world, tea is increasingly found to be a useful remedy for everything from boosting immune health to preventing serious illness such as heart disease.
 Here's how tea can help you live healthier and a few suggestions on which ones to try.

 Types of Tea

 There are two main categories of tea: true teas and herbal tisanes.
 True teas are teas produced using the leaves of the tea plant known as Camellia sinensis.
-The true teas include white tea, green tea, black tea, and oolong tea.
-Some tea experts include pu-erh tea in this category since it is derived from the tea plant.
-Others leave it out because it is aged, making it unique in its own right.
+The true teas include white tea, green tea, oolong tea, yellow tea, black tea, and pu-erh tea in this category since it is derived from the tea plant.
+Some experts leave pu-erh out of this list because it is aged, making it unique in its own right.
 The tea plant contains naturally occurring caffeine.
 The caffeine content of true teas varies depending on the type of tea.
 Black tea has the highest levels of caffeine whereas white tea has the least.

 The reason the true teas are so different from one another even though they come from the same tea leaves is due to the production method.
 Tea leaves, like bananas and apples, turn brown when they are exposed to oxygen.
 In tea production, leaves are oxidized or prevented from oxidizing to achieve the desired tea type.

-White and green teas are not allowed to oxidize or ferment.
-They are considered the least processed of the true teas.
-Green and white tea are more delicate and earthy than other true teas.
+White and Green teas are considered the least processed of the true teas and more delicate than other true teas.
 These teas are most commonly produced in China and Japan.
 Chinese green teas are prevented from oxidizing by pan firing or roasting the tea leaves.
 Japanese green teas undergo steaming to prevent the leaves from turning brown.